DemonVenom/DatingMod/README.md

 It is now possible to develop parasocial relationships with male and female entities within Minecraft.
 This is done through "dates" that users can initiate with the male and female entities.
 Use the [lead](https://minecraft.fandom.com/wiki/Lead) item to go on walks with your boyfriend/girlfriend.
 Every entity has their own name, so none are the same.
 Up to 300 possible name possibilities!
+Spawn them into the world in Minecraft creative mode with the Boyfriend/Girlfriend spawn egg items!

 In conclusion your honor, it was done purely for the bit.